Jenkir/Analyzing-Bank-Records-With-Python/README.md

-# python-challenge
-PyBank Python Homework
+# Analyzing Bank Records With Python

 This assignment consisted of two challenges: PyBank and PyPoll.